bridgecrewio/cdkgoat/README.md

 ## Requirements

-This project uses the following software versions.
-Note that different CDK versions are compatible with different Python versions.
-If you have an older Python version, try installing an older CDK package.
+This project uses the following software versions, but older versions should generally work.

-* Python 3.9 with virtualenv
+* Python 3.8.4 with virtualenv
 * Node 14.5.0
 * NPM 6.14.5
 * AWS CLI v2, configured with credentials